 “That’s one thing, but I mean Irene dating you in particular.
 You aren’t attracted to women in the slightest, right?
 So would you have been able to get involved in a romantic relationship with her?”

 Alazne puts her elbows on the table and rubs her hands while she looks down with an unfocused gaze.

 “I don’t know, maybe.
 I mean, I think so.
-I’ve never been attracted to a woman before, but that doesn’t mean I can’t be.
+I’ve never been attracted to women before, but that doesn’t mean I can’t.
 I have been so terminally lonely that even if the one person who wanted to love me was a woman, I think I would have opened up to it.
-But maybe this is all just talk, and the moment I found myself feeling her naked body against mine as she held me to make love, I might have felt such revulsion that I might have wanted to push her away.”
+But maybe this is all just talk, and the moment I found myself feeling her naked body against mine as she held me to make love, I might have felt such revulsion that I would have pushed her away.”

 “The problem is that the stories we tell ourselves are mostly fiction, aren’t they?”
 I say with a thin voice and a feeble smile.
-“We convince ourselves we like this or that, and sometimes we arrange our lives around those beliefs, even though our instincts don’t match those rationalizations.
-Some people spend their existences pursuing what they decided through rationalizations, but they need to fight their instincts every step of the way.
+“We convince ourselves we like this or that, and sometimes we arrange our lives around those beliefs, even though our instincts clash with those rationalizations.
+Some people spend their existences pursuing what they decided through such arguments, but they need to fight their instincts every step of the way.
 To an extent, our modern civilization has become a tangled rationalization dedicated to burying and suffocating our instincts.
-Many groups of people and ideologies are invested in it.
+Different groups of people and ideologies are invested in it.
 Getting people to reject what their hearts demand makes them malleable.”